foerstner-lab/Bits_and_pieces_for_the_carpentries_workshops/python/flask_app_ISBN.md

 ## Simple flask example

+Instructor notes:
+- Don't run this under Windows - we had trouble with running it with Spyder and Git Bash (weird continuation of the processes even after stopping); rather consider doing this in in a proper Linux environment
+- Under Linux this can be done without shell knowledge only in Spyder

+More information:
 - https://flask.palletsprojects.com

+Installation of the package

 ```shell
 python -m pip install Flask
 ```

+Creation of the folder

 ```shell
 mkdir isnb_app
 cd isnb_app
 ```

 ```isnb_app.py
 from flask import Flask